Interplay of sync and swarm: Theory and application of swarmalators: Phenomenology

 The order parameters $S$, $R$, $U$, and $\bar{v}$ are used to characterize different states and monitor transitions.
 The introduction of mixed randomness gives rise to a variety of deformed spatial-phase patterns, resembling chimera states observed in oscillator populations with identical natural frequencies \cite{kuramoto2002coexistence, abrams2004chimera}.
 These patterns can be interpreted through the lens of annealed averages of the mixed couplings.

 Interactions between agents in a group are sometimes non-reciprocal, i.e., the coupling strengths are asymmetric; $J_{ij} \ne J_{ji}, K_{ij} \ne K_{ji}$.
 Non-reciprocal interactions can be considered into the system through a leader-follower approach where a few individuals (leaders) exert stronger coupling on others, or by an autonomous decision-making approach where some units are primarily influenced by their own dynamics without much knowledge of others.
 These types of non-reciprocal coupling are seen to produce several complex states, including the chimera and the antiphase state~\cite{yu2025collective}.
+In place of the non-reciprocal pairwise coupling strength, each swarmalator can also be assigned an intrinsic coupling strength $K_i$, drawn from the same distribution as in Eq.~\eqref{double-delta}~\cite{yu2025swarmalator}.

 {\it Finite-cutoff coupling range}: The previous sections examined swarmalator dynamics under global spatial and phase interactions.
 However, in most real-world multi-agent systems, interactions are typically local, limited to neighboring agents.
 This observation has motivated investigations into swarmalator models where interactions—either spatial or phase-based—are restricted to local neighborhoods~\cite{lee2021collective,schilcher2021swarmalators}.
 As a step in this direction, Lee et al.\ \cite{lee2021collective} analyzed the steady-state configurations of swarmalators subjected to a finite interaction range in the spatial dynamics.
 In this framework, swarmalators interact only with others located within a finite distance $r$.
 The spatial evolution of the $i$th swarmalator is then governed by